jankazil/madis-data/README.md

 The workflow is shown in the [HowTo](https://github.com/jankazil/madis-data/blob/main/notebooks/HowTo.ipynb) Jupyter notebook.
 The notebook performs the following tasks:

-1. download MESONET surface observations data files for January 2026 from the [MADIS archive](https://madis-data.ncep.noaa.gov/madisPublic1/data/archive/),
+1. download MESONET surface observations data files for January 2026 from the MADIS archive,
-2. extract January 2026 time series for stations in the state of Colorado of the following variables:
+2. extract January 2026 data for stations in the state of Colorado of the following variables:
     - 2 m temperature,
     - 2 m dewpoint temperature,
     - 10 m west-east and south-north wind speed,
-    - solar radiation,
+    - solar radiation
-3. save the time series in a netCDF file,
+3. save the extracted data in a s netCDF file,
-4. interpolate the time series to full-hourly time series,
+4. interpolate the data to full-hourly time series,
 5. save the full-hourly time series in a netCDF file,
 6. plot the original and the full-hourly interpolated time series at an individual station over select time intervals,
 7. plot the stations in the state of Colorado on a US map.